Man punches dad, pulls him from wheelchair in fight over medication - NewsBreak

 ODESSA, Texas ( KMID/KPEJ )- An Odessa man is behind bars after investigators said he allegedly assaulted his wheelchair bound father in an argument over prescription medication.
 Santiago Enriquez, 19, has been charged with two counts of Assault, and one count of Injury of a Disabled Person.

 According to an affidavit, on October 16, officers with the Odessa Police Department responded to a home on E 23 rd Street to investigate a disturbance after an 18-year-old woman called 911 and said that her brother was hitting their dad.
-At the scene, officers met with the teen who said she walked in on her sibling hitting her dad and that when she and her boyfriend tried to intervene, he assaulted them as well.3 men accused of trying to sell elephant tusks face massive possible fines
+At the scene, officers met with the teen who said she walked in on her sibling hitting her dad and that when she and her boyfriend tried to intervene, he assaulted them as well.

 When the victim refused to hand over his medication, Enriquez reportedly punched him multiple times and then pulled him from his wheelchair.
 Investigators said the victim had multiple injuries, including a swollen and tender bump on his head and a laceration on his stomach.